Business Operating Model

 2.1.
 The RNRU Board of Trustees shall comprise of no less than 7 trustees, including a Chair of Trustees.
-The Chair of Trustees and four of the other trustees to be independent (ie independent of the naval Service – non-serving personnel): the final three trustees to be ex offico members of the Executive (and therefore, most likely, serving personnel), namely the Chair of the Executive Committee, the Vice-Chair and the RFU Council Member.
+The Chair of Trustees and four of the other trustees to be independent (ie independent of the Royal Navy – non-serving personnel): the final three trustees to be ex officio members of the Executive (and therefore, most likely, serving personnel), namely the Chair of the Executive Committee, the Vice-Chair and the RFU Council Member.
 All nominations for trustees (with the exception of those ex officio members of the Executive Committee) are to be agreed (majority vote) by the Board of Trustees.
 The Board will meet at least twice per year, plus whenever required, in order to maintain strategic direction for, and oversight of, the charity’s business as managed by the Executive Committee.
-The President of the RNRU is not a trustee, but is to be invited to participate in all meetings of the Board, in a non-voting capacity.
-The Secretary of the RNRU is not a trustee, but is to participate in all meetings of the Board, in a non-voting capacity.
+The President of the RNRU is not a trustee but is to be invited to participate in all meetings of the Board, in a non-voting capacity.
+The Company Secretary of the RNRU is not a trustee but is to participate in all meetings of the Board, in a non-voting capacity.
 A number of Trustees also make up a separate scrutiny body called the Independent Finance and Approvals Committee (IFAC).
 The IFAC are charged with maintaining oversight of the overall financial health of the RNRU, approving budgets and preparing audits.

 Navy Rugby Limited (NRL)

 2.2.
 Established in September 2016, as a wholly owned subsidiary of the charity, NRL is a VAT registered company (a company limited by shares registered in England and Wales) Company Number: 10259113.), with three directors: a member of the Executive Committee; a Trustee and an independent Chair.
 The RNRU Company Secretary also performs the same duties for NRL.
 NRL has a separate bank account and operates as a separate entity in financial terms from the RNRU.
 It was established with a £100,000 share issue from which all trading activity is resourced.
 All operating profits are donated to the RNRU as its principal form of income generation.
 The RNRU Trustees retain oversight of Trading Fund activity by including the Managing Director as a member of the IFAC and by inviting the Chair to attend and report to the Trustee Board.
 Navy Rugby Limited convenes Director's meetings at least bi-annually to ensure the proper conduct of trading activity.
-As a result of the establishment of NRL, the RNRU de-registered for VAT and all trading activity now flows through NRL.
+As a result of the establishment of NRL, the RNRU de-registered for VAT and all trading activity now flows through NRL

 2.4.
 The Executive Committee may co-opt other members as and when required.
 Co-opted members of the Executive Committee shall not be full members, and as such, will have no voting privileges.